dkw-aau/qse/README.md

  chmod +rwx run.sh
  ./run.sh
 ```
-Note: You will have to update the configuration files for each dataset in the [config](https://github.com/Kashif-Rabbani/shacl/tree/main/config) directory, i.e., yagoConfig.properties, dbpediaConfig.properties, and dbpediaConfig.properties to set the correct directories path.
+Note: You will have to update the configuration files for each dataset in the [config](https://github.com/Kashif-Rabbani/shacl/tree/main/config) directory, i.e., `yagoConfig.properties`, `dbpediaConfig.properties`, and `dbpediaConfig.properties` to set the correct paths.

+### Without Script:
-In case you want to execute each docker individually:
+In case you want to build and run docker for each dataset individually, then follow these guidelines:

-### Build Docker
+#### Build Docker

 Go inside the project directory and execute the following command to build the docker